adelj88/rocm_wmma_gemm/README.md

 ## Future Plans
 1. Add batched implementation for half GEMM
-2. Add BF16 implementation
-3. Explore any possibility of further optimizations (e.g. Stream-K for smaller M, N, K)
+2. Explore any possibility of further optimizations (e.g. Stream-K for smaller M, N, K)
-4. Tuning for RDNA3.5 and RDNA4
+3. Tuning for RDNA3.5 and RDNA4

 ## License